mfransham/mfransham.github.io-website-source/content/online-R-resources/_index.md

 `sf`, [Simple Features for R](https://r-spatial.github.io/sf/) - spatial data, simplified

 [Geocomputation with R](https://geocompr.robinlovelace.net/) by Lovelace, Nowosad and Muenchow

+[Spatial Modelling for Data Scientists](https://gdsl-ul.github.io/san/): an introduction to working with spatial analysis from the University of Liverpool's Geographic Data Science Lab

 ### Synthetic control